pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <h4 id="H14.8.6.1">14.8.6.1 Namespaces for standard structure types and attributes</h4>

-<p>...</p>
+<p class="location">Insert a new NOTE 2 after the last paragraph as follows:</p>

 <p>The term <i>standard structure namespaces</i> refers to either of the two namespaces defined above.</p>

 <p class="hangingindent">
-<ins onMouseEnter="mouseEnter(this)" data-issue="8"> NOTE: Namespaces are designed to provide greater interchange of PDFs including logical structure, providing a means to identify the custom namespace for each element, if appropriate.
+<ins onMouseEnter="mouseEnter(this)" data-issue="8"> NOTE 2 Namespaces are designed to provide greater interchange of PDFs including logical structure, providing a means to identify the custom namespace for each element, if appropriate.
 However, structure elements types in undefined namespaces continue to be permitted. </ins>
 </p>

 <h4 id="H14.8.6.2">14.8.6.2 Role maps and namespaces</h4>

-<p>...</p>
+<p class="location">Insert a new EXAMPLE at the end of the subclause as follows:</p>

 <ins onMouseEnter="mouseEnter(this)" data-issue="65">
 <p>EXAMPLE:</p>